iharpreet0809/Excel-Sales-Analytics/README.md

 ## Domain Knowledge

-I delved deep into understanding the dynamics of sales and finance, making me well-equipped to provide data-driven insights to support decision-making.
+I devloped and jump dive into understanding the dynamics of sales and finance, making me well-equipped to provide data-driven insights to support decision-making.